 CERA didn't say why CERA was punting red zone residential pay outs, with leave home deadlines for red zoners?

-CERA / NZ govt would grab red zoners' private insurances, after bullying red zoners to accept CERA's Crown offer.
-Thus CERA got homes & land cheaply, at 2007 rateable value, rather than market value, leaving displaced people, either caught with reduced equity on a govt caused, inflated housing market, or leaving Christchurch to look for cheaper dwellings.
+CERA / NZ National govt would grab red zoners' private insurances, after bullying red zoners to accept CERA's Crown offer.
+Thus CERA got homes & land cheaply, at 2007 rateable value, rather than market value, leaving displaced people, either caught with reduced equity on a National govt caused, inflated housing market, or leaving Christchurch to look for cheaper dwellings.
+Disaster Capitalism at its worst.

 I doubted people with CERA pay outs would be able to buy new houses / similar replacement houses in Christchurch in the current inflated market.
 CERA, insurers & EQC had lots to answer for.
 What was the point of home owners paying premiums to EQC & insurers for so many years?